 - Average fetal weight at 4 weeks: next to nothing

+The blastocyst splits into two groups – what will be your baby, and the placenta that nourishes it.
 The placenta starts out as a yolk sac, which grows while the amniotic sac (bag of water) forms around the baby.
+It’s producing the hCG flowing through your body (that makes you crazy!).

 The other half is now an embryo with three layers of cells.
 The first (the endoderm) turns into your baby’s digestive system, thyroid, and lungs.
+The second (the mesoderm) becomes the baby’s heart, genitals, bones, blood system, and muscles.
+The outermost layer (the ectoderm) becomes the baby’s nervous system (including the brain), hair, skin, nails, breasts, sweat glands, and eyes.
+Arm and leg nubs are sprouting!

 If you’re having twins, you might already be able to see two little bundles of cells on a clear ultrasound!